 ABOUT YOUNG CITIZENS

 The Young Citizens program focuses on citizenship and is a complementary component to Heritage Fairs, an annual event where students present the results of their research on Canadian heroes, legends and key events in Canadian history.
 Participants in the Young Citizens program make a short video about their heritage fair topic, much like an evening news report or short documentary.
 The student videos are posted online and reviewed by a panel of judges for a chance to win a trip to Ottawa to attend the Canada’s History Forum.

 Watch a clip about Young Citizens from CBC's The National:

 Following the vote, a panel of judges will review the videos and select six final recipients.
-The students will receive a trip for two to Ottawa in the fall, where they will show their film at the Canada’s History Forum.
+The students will receive a trip to Ottawa in the fall, where they will show their film at the Canada’s History Forum.